joe7575/techage/manuals/manual_ta4_EN.md

 - The movement can be tested with the menu buttons "Move A-B" and "Move B-A"
 - you can also fly through walls or other blocks
 - The target position for the blocks can also be occupied.
 In this case, the blocks are saved "invisibly".
 This is intended for sliding doors and the like
-- A "handover" can also be programmed in the controller via the open-ended wrench menu.
-By entering a block number, the blocks are then transferred to the next move controller.
-In this way, connected movements can also be implemented using several Move Controllers.

 The Move Controller supports the following techage commands: